Bogoliubov quasi-particles in superconductors are integer-charged particles inapplicable for braiding quantum information: Abstract

 \section{Abstract}

 We present a rigorous proof that under a number-conserving Hamiltonian, one-body quasi-particles generally possess quantized charge and inertial mass identical to the bare particles.
-It follows that, Bogoliubov zero modes in the vortex (or on the edge) of superconductors \textit{cannot} be their own anti-particles capable of braiding quantum information.
+It follows that, Bogoliubov zero modes in the vortex of superconductors \textit{cannot} be their own anti-particles capable of braiding quantum information.
 As such, the heavily pursued Majorana zero mode-based route for quantum computation requires a serious re-consideration.
-This study further reveals the conceptual challenge in preparing and manipulating braid-able quantum states via physical thermalization or slow external fields.
-These profound results should reignite the long-standing quest for a number-conserving theory of superconductivity and superfluidity without fictitiously breaking global U(1) symmetry.
+This study further reveals the conceptual challenge in preparing and manipulating braidable quantum states via physical thermalization or slow external fields.
+These profound results should reignite the long-standing quest for a number-conserving U(1) symmetric theory of superconductivity.

 \end{CJK*}

 \textit{Introduction} - Computation has became an inseparable part of modern society.
 As the classical computers approaching their quantum physical limit~\cite{powell2008}, significant amount of efforts have been made to seek the next-generation routes to push the computation capabilities.
 Quantum computation~\cite{preskill2023quantumcomputing40years} has since become a intensive research field with profound technical the scientific challenges.